Computer & Internet Security

 - These things are not that complicated, and you don't have to be a “security expert” to figure them out.
 I follow these practices and haven’t been had spyware or viruses in years.

 Most computer users have one of the highly advertised 3rd party security suites Norton, McAfee, Trend Micro, Kaspersky, or AVG Internet Security.
-Your new computer may have security software installed by the manufacturer (usually a trial version), or as a subscription from your Internet provider (Verizon or Comcast) or perhaps you bought it in a store.
-However you came to have one of these products installed on your machine, I recommend you allow the free built-in Windows Defender to activate.
-You will save money and more importantly let your computer operate faster with less warning messages and pop-ups.
+Your new computer may have security software installed by the manufacturer (usually a trial version) or as a subscription from your Internet provider (Verizon or Comcast), or perhaps you bought it in a store.
+However you came to have one of these products installed on your machine, I recommend you uninstall any 3rd party anti-virus programs and allow the free built-in Windows Defender to activate.
+You will save money and, more importantly, let your computer operate faster with fewer warning messages and pop-ups.

 Uninstall 3rd party Anti Virus Programs

-- Right-click on the Flag Icon at bottom-left corner and choose the Control Panel from the pop-up menu.
+- Right-click on the Flag Icon at the bottom-left corner and choose Apps & Features from the pop-up menu.

-- Select the 3rd party Anti Virus program (the most common are Norton, McAfee, Trend Micro, Kaspersky, or AVG Internet Security) to uninstall and then click its Uninstall button.
+- Right Click the 3rd party Anti Virus program (the most common are Norton, McAfee, Trend Micro, Kaspersky, or AVG Internet Security) to and click its Uninstall button.

 - Click Yes to confirm the program uninstall.